Major Undergraduate

 • Biomedical Sales and Marketing Specialist

-You could work in research institutes and universities, hospitals and laboratories, performing infectious disease surveillance, medical biotechnology or pharmaceutical companies, focussing on vaccine, immunotherapy or anti-microbial drug development or food companies and various organisations, overseeing biosafety and regulation.
+You could work in research institutes and universities, hospitals and laboratories, performing infectious disease surveillance, medical biotechnology or pharmaceutical companies, focusing on vaccine, immunotherapy or anti-microbial drug development or food companies and various organisations, overseeing biosafety and regulation.

-View the dates for our teaching periods
+View the dates for our teaching periods or find out more about attendance modes.

-Structure
+Major Structure

 To help plan the structure of your course, search for our suggested course plans.